 Emery could easily be misheard as Emily, a long-time favorite.
 Or Emma, a Top Ten pick for the last decade.
 Plus, Emerson and Emmalyn and lots of other Em- names for girls have become common.

 Eva sounds like Ava, Lila like Layla, and Gemma like Emma.
 On the boys’ side, we all know that the -aiden names can run together.
 But how about Owen, Rowan, and Bowen?

 The Test: Look at the full Social Security Administration data set and consider other names that sound similar to your favorite.
 It might not be a dealbreaker, but it is worth recognizing that your Cleo will be called Chloe – a lot.

 Sound-alikes can be tricky.
 But spelling?
 Spelling transforms a rare name into a popular one like that.
 The problem isn’t those out-there variations.
 It’s the completely expected, almost obvious alternate spellings.

 Let’s return to Emery.
 Lots of names sound like Emery, which might be a problem.
 It’s also true that several spellings compete.
-Emory and Emerie both rose in 2015.
-While they do not appear in the current Top 1000, A- versions, like Amory, might also be used.
+Emory and Emerie both rose in 2022.
+Dozens of other spellings – Emrey or Emmrie, anyone? – appear in small numbers.

-That means you’ll hear more of Rowan than you might expect, and around one out of every three Rowans will be a girl.
+That means you’ll hear more of Rowan than you might expect.

 The test: Keep that Social Security list open, and look for your favorite name on the boys’ and girls’ lists.